zvold/using-etcd-io-raft/docs/index.md

 ---
 > {% octicon alert height:24 %} Note:
 >
-> Work in progress, current status: step 10 out of approx. 12 steps.
+> Work in progress, current status: step 11 out of approx. 12 steps.

 **What:** this is a series of blog posts about building a small program that uses the [`etcd-io/raft`](https://github.com/etcd-io/raft) Go library.

 **Why:** the README of `etcd-io/raft` links to a "simple example application", [raftexample](https://github.com/etcd-io/etcd/tree/main/contrib/raftexample), which I found too complex.
 For instance, it pulls dependencies from [`etcd-io/etcd`](https://github.com/etcd-io/etcd), which shouldn't be necessary for a minimal example.
-So, I'm attempting to build my own "simple example application", starting by following the ["usage"](https://github.com/etcd-io/raft#usage) section.
+So, I'm attempting to build my own "simple example application", starting by following the ["usage"](https://github.com/etcd-io/raft#usage) section of the README.

-**How:** The first post describes a minimal program, running a single-node raft cluster.
-Then, after a sequence of incremental changes, we end up with a CLI program similar to `raftexample`: each instance runs one raft node, instances communicate over network, and together they maintain a replicated FSM.
+**How:** The first post describes a minimal program [`src/01-single-node-cluster`](https://github.com/zvold/using-etcd-io-raft/blob/main/src/01-single-node-cluster), running a single-node raft cluster.
+Then, after a sequence of incremental changes, we end up with a CLI program [`src/11-persistence-shutdown`](https://github.com/zvold/using-etcd-io-raft/blob/main/src/11-persistence-shutdown), similar to `raftexample`: each instance runs one raft node, instances communicate over network, and together they maintain a replicated FSM.

 ## Table of contents
 - [01-single-node-cluster](01-single-node-cluster) \